coraliemuller/metanetmap/docs/usage_advanced.rst

 .. note::
     A new version with broader ambiguity management will be released soon.
 It will handle, for example, identifiers that are most prone to duplication (such as *COMMON-NAME*, *InChI*, etc.).
-    It should be noted that, depending on how the data are structured (metabolic data, GSMN, or conversion tables), ambiguities may be handled with varying levels of accuracy.
+    It should be noted that, depending on how the data are structured (metabolic data, GSMN, or conversion datatables), ambiguities may be handled with varying levels of accuracy.